Person in beekeeping suit and gloves with a beehive box, surrounded by bees.

 What else do I need to know?

 As a beginning beekeeper you will always be learning.
 If you stop learning you're doing it wrong!
-As a natural beekeeper you are joining an ever-growing and changing beekeeping subculture that is still not understood by the larger beekeeping community.
-You may be scoffed at or ridiculed for your choice of hive designs or methods, but take comfort in the fact that a shift toward treatment-free, bee-friendly beekeeping is beginning, even among long-time traditional beekeepers.
+As a natural beekeeper, you are joining an ever-growing and changing beekeeping subculture that is still not understood by the larger beekeeping community.

 Join a local beekeeping organization, even if they don't prefer your methods or beekeeping philosophy.
 Work to educate them on your methods and you may win a convert.
-There is also a lot to learn from long-time beekeepers despite some of their disinterest in top bar or Warre beekeeping.
+There is also a lot to learn from long-time and experienced beekeepers despite some of their disinterest in top bar hive or Warre beekeeping.

 When should I start my hive?